 Adhesive Strip: Hanging pictures without nails can be tricky, but sometimes you just don’t have the equipment you need (or your landlord won’t let you make holes in the wall).
 No matter the situation, you can still hang your decorations using adhesive strips.

 These double-sided products stick to the wall and your art without damaging the paint (as long as you follow the instructions properly).
 Depending on what you’re hanging, you may have to use multiple strips.
+Adhesive strips come in different sizes and use different strength glues.
+Make sure to check the packaging before purchasing to ensure a sturdy hang.

 Many paintings and mirrors hang from wires, in which case you could use several nail and hook combinations per painting.
 This technique creates a more secure hold.